-It was decided a case of the house favorite.
+And it was decided a case of the house favorite.
 Then he perambulated the aisles, like a whale that had lost sight of the sea and its obviating vastness, no more content, no less disinclined to feel disappointed in himself for defaulting to the familiar.

 And in examining the letter again, feeling the ink strokes mark the white envelope, he decided its precise curlicues and the compact loftiness were of a feminine hand.
 This ‘Chris Winston’ on the sender’s address must be female, which ruffled him.

-The assistant looked young, rudely and flippantly handsome, as he played with his tongue in his mouth, rounding cheek to cheek in a careless rhythm.
+The assistant looked young, rudely and flippantly handsome as he played with his tongue in his mouth, rounding cheek to cheek in a careless rhythm.
 The boy reminded him of rich acorns and fluffy moss.
-Anton wanted to reach over the glass display and pop those cheeks.
+Yinka wanted to reach over the glass display and pop those cheeks.
 Maybe jump over the display—no, bum knee, bum kidneys—and lay the boy’s face over where his cholesterol-clogged heart was.
 And he would whisper restfully about hog-tying bucks or practicing the loops of a hangman’s noose—no, none of that—Morse code for SOS or SOB.